Scott J. Laurer: Education

 As a college student at Rutgers University-New Brunswick, Laurer majored in political science.
 He spoke to a Navy recruiter, asking if it would be possible to attend law school part time while serving in the Navy.
 The recruiter advised that in the Navy, it was unlikely that he would be stationed in one location long enough to complete a Juris Doctor degree.
 Judge Laurer’s first goal was to become a lawyer, so he first pursued law school instead.

 While at Temple University School of Law, he learned for the first time that a person could be an attorney in the Navy.
 One day, he saw people in military uniforms in the student lounge, who he later learned were judge advocates.
 In an era before the internet, even the Navy recruiter he spoke to knew little about the Navy Judge Advocate General’s Corps.

 Later, Laurer earned his Bachelor of Arts from Rutgers University and his Juris Doctor from the Temple University Beasley School of Law.

 Military service and legal career

-Laurer served a distinguished 30-year career in the United States Navy Judge Advocate General’s Corps.
-His early assignments included serving as trial counsel at the Naval Legal Service Office San Francisco and as the legal advisor for Naval Special Warfare Group 1, where he worked closely with West Coast and Pacific SEAL teams, even undergoing Army airborne training to better understand parachute operations and investigations.
-He earned an LL.M. in International and Comparative Law at George Washington University Law School while on active duty.

-Laurer’s career included multiple high-profile assignments.
-He supported combat operations as the senior legal advisor for the USS Abraham Lincoln Carrier Strike Group during its record-setting 10-month deployment in support of Operation Enduring Freedom, Operation Southern Watch, and Operation Iraqi Freedom.
-He also served overseas in Japan, Germany, and Italy, holding leadership roles such as Commanding Officer of the U.S. Region Legal Service Office (RLSO) for Europe, Africa, and Southwest Asia (EURAFCENT).

-In Afghanistan, Laurer was the special legal advisor to the commander of the International Security Assistance Force and U.S. Forces-Afghanistan, playing a key role in drafting and negotiating the Bilateral Support Agreement between the United States and Afghanistan.
-He also served as Special Counsel to the Chief of Naval Operations.
-His final assignment was as Deputy Legal Advisor to the United States National Security Council at the White House, where he provided legal counsel on national-security matters, further honing his expertise in international law and military operations.
+Laurer served in the United States Navy as Special Counsel to the Chief of Naval Operations and as a Commanding Officer in the United States Region Legal Service Office for Europe, Africa, and Southwest Asia.
+Before becoming a judge, he was Deputy Legal Advisor at the National Security Council.